What Are the Symptoms of Breast Cancer?

 Breast cancer is called triple-negative if it doesn’t have receptors for the hormones estrogen and progesterone and doesn’t make a lot of a protein called HER2.
 This kind tends to grow and spread faster than other types, and doctors treat it differently.

 Triple-negative tumors make up 10% to 15% of breast cancers.
 They cause the same symptoms as other common types.
+Get an overview on triple-negative breast cancer symptoms and treatment.

 Symptoms of male breast cancer